 Researcher John Clements identified surfactants and their role in the 1950s.
-Mary Ellen Avery shortly afterwards demonstrated that the lungs of premature babies could not produce surfactants.
+Mary Ellen Avery shortly afterward demonstrated that the lungs of premature babies could not produce surfactants.

-Exosurf, Curosurf, Infasurf and Survanta were the initial surfactants approved by the Food and Drug Administration for use in the USA.
-UU In 2012, the US Food and Drug Administration UU Approved an additional synthetic surfactant, lucinactant (Surfaxin).
+Exposure, Curosurf, Infasurf, and Survanta were the initial surfactants approved by the Food and Drug Administration for use in the USA.
+In 2012, the US Food and Drug Administration UU Approved an additional synthetic surfactant, lucinactant (Surfaxin).

-The deficiency of pulmonary surfactant is the main cause of respiratory distress syndrome in premature babies.
-Four proteins associated with surfactant, surfactant proteins A, B, C and D have been described, and two have been associated with diffuse pulmonary parenchymal diseases.
+The deficiency of pulmonary surfactant is the leading cause of respiratory distress syndrome in premature babies.
+Four proteins associated with a surfactant, surfactant proteins A, B, C, and D, have been described, and two have been associated with diffuse pulmonary parenchymal diseases.

 Surfactant protein C (SP-C) is a highly hydrophobic protein that improves the properties of decreasing the surface tension of the pulmonary surfactant.

-Familial cases of neonatal respiratory distress have been associated with surfactant protein B deficiency, but respiratory distress in newborns is not considered a form of diffuse parenchymal lung disease / interstitial lung disease.
+Familial cases of neonatal respiratory distress have been associated with surfactant protein B deficiency.
+Still, respiratory distress in newborns is not considered a form of diffuse parenchymal lung disease / interstitial lung disease.